 If you do not meet the criteria for supported housing or floating support then a referral to the SHPS (Single Homelessness Prevention Service) could be made with your consent.
 This service will work with you to prevent and relieve your homelessness and sustain accommodation.

 - Streetlink - StreetLink exists to help end rough sleeping by enabling members of the public to connect people sleeping rough with the local services that can support them.
-If you are concerned about someone sleeping rough in England or Wales, please visit the Streetlink website.
 The details you provide are sent to the local authority or outreach service for the area in which you have seen the person, to help them find the individual and connect them to support.